Ravenbrook/mps/procedure/review.rst

 _`.log.plan`: Use the metrics to decide a logging rate.

-- The rate should be at least one per minute.
+- The RECOMMENDED rate is at least one per minute.
 [Find this advice in [Gilb-93]_.
 RB 2023-01-29]

 - Try to get all issues are logged during scheduled meeting time.

 - Slow down if many new issues are being found.
 Speed up if not.
-  `.role.checker`_ should tell you when they find issues (`.log.new`_).
+  `.role.checker`_ will tell you when they find issues (`.log.new`_).

 - Schedule breaks to maintain concentration.